opetitprestataire/label-studio/docs/source/guide/security.md

 #### Cloud Storage Behind Your VPC

+!!! warning Google Cloud Storage
+    Google Cloud Storage does **not** support IP or VPN restrictions for pre-signed URLs, making this approach infeasible for GCS.

 To ensure maximum security and isolation of your data behind a VPC, allowing access only to users within your VPC, you can use the following technique — especially effective with Label Studio SaaS (Cloud, app.humansignal.com) and AWS S3:

 1. Set **IP restrictions** for your S3 storage to allow Label Studio to perform task synchronization and generate pre-signed URLs for media file serving.
 IP restrictions enhance security by ensuring that only trusted networks can access your storage.
 GET (`s3:GetObject`) and LIST (`s3:ListBucket`) permissions are required.

 2. Set up **your VPC** connection between your S3 storage and your users' browsers.

+!!! note IP Ranges for app.humansignal.com
+    The IP ranges for app.humansignal.com can be found in the documentation [here](https://deploy-preview-6738--heartex-docs.netlify.app/guide/saas#IP-range)

 <details>
 <summary>Bucket Policy Example for S3 storage</summary>